rackerlabs/docs-cloud-monitoring/api-docs/release-notes/releases/cmv1.8.rst

 ----------

 - An `SMS notification type <https://developer.rackspace.com/docs/cloud-monitoring/v1/developer-guide/#sms-notification-type>`__
   is now available.
-This notification type allows Rackspace Monitoring users to receive notifications on an SMS-enabled mobile phone.
+This notification type enables Rackspace Monitoring users to receive notifications on an SMS-enabled mobile phone.

 This API-only feature is available globally without regard to region.